tess-jl/aws-developer-course/notes/14_AWS_Serverless_DynamoDB.md

 **UpdateItem API** = update data in DynamoDN (partial update of **attributes**)
 * can also increase **Atomic Counters**
 **Conditional Writes API** = for conditional writes or updates, if condition not met then reject
-* helps with concurrent access to items
+* helps with concurrent access to items (don't want someone to update something that's already been updated)
 * no performance impact

 Deleting Data